weiweilars/training/a2a_training/2_adk_a2a_toolManage_agent/README.md

-# ADK-Powered A2A Agent Server - Training Example
+# ADK A2A Agent Server - Dynamic Tool Management Training

-An advanced Agent-to-Agent (A2A) protocol compliant server implementation powered by Google's Agent Development Kit (ADK) with Gemini LLM integration and HTTP MCP tool calling capabilities.
-This implementation combines the A2A protocol compliance with powerful LLM reasoning and dynamic tool discovery.
+An advanced A2A agent server that demonstrates **runtime tool management** capabilities.
+This implementation extends the base ADK A2A agent with the ability to add and remove MCP tools dynamically while preserving conversation sessions and maintaining A2A protocol compliance.

-## A2A Protocol Compliance
+## 📜 A2A Protocol Compliance

 This implementation is fully compliant with the official A2A (Agent2Agent) protocol specification, providing: